goatcorp/faq/xl_troubleshooting.md

 * You may need to relaunch the game to receive another version of Dalamud.
 <hr>

-### How can I fix crashes on startup?
+### Q: How can I fix crashes on startup?
 Please try to install the VC Redist from Microsoft at https://github.com/abbodi1406/vcredist/releases/latest, as well as the .NET 4.8 Runtime https://dotnet.microsoft.com/download/dotnet-framework/thank-you/net48-web-installer.
 If you are still facing issues, please message us in #xivlauncher_issues
 <hr>

-### Do not expect XL/Dalamud/Plugin updates on patch day releases.
+### Q: Do not expect XL/Dalamud/Plugin updates on patch day releases.
 Please remember that many of the developers have school/jobs/both and live across a variety of timezones.
 Things will be updated when they can be.
 The notion that "XL could be gone at any time" still exists.
 <hr>

-### CAN I LOGIN EARLY TO TITLESCREEN BEFORE PATCH LIVE????
+### Q: CAN I LOGIN EARLY TO TITLESCREEN BEFORE PATCH LIVE????

 In theory, yes.
 But you'll probably have expired authorization and have to login again anyways.